 Fill out the form so that we can put you in contact with certified contractors from our network

 You are coming up to the end of this DIY project!
 Before beginning the finishing job, make sure to cover shoes or feet with booties to avoid damaging either the floor as well as your shoes.
-Further, wear a respirator which covers your nose and mouth to protect against airborne vapours that may be harmful to your respiratory system.
+Further, wear a respirator that covers your nose and mouth to protect against airborne vapour that may be harmful to your respiratory system.

 Unfortunately, stain dries very quickly and therefore, you should move onto the next step after 10 minutes.
 Using a long hand roller, pour out an approximately 1-inch strip of finish, making sure it is in line with the grain.
 Again, work quickly to keep edges wet so that stain does not dry unevenly.

 After 10 minutes, go back to the initial step, working with a brush at the edges of the room and then rolling out the additional stain from the edges.
 Repeat these steps until the floor is covered, and let the stain completely dry before recoating.
 It is recommended that you wait a week to replace the furniture and allow the new stain to soak into the wood.

 In order to renovate your hardwood floor, you will need the following tools and materials :

 |The steps to follow||What you need to do|